Shree-coder/js-assignments/Mini-Project/README.md

-Under Mini Project i have done the To-do list project in which we can add tasks in a list and local strage and clear the list and the local storage.
+Under Mini Project I have done the To-do list project in which we can add tasks in a list and local strage and clear the list and the local storage.